 - Please respect the aina (land): throw away trash in rubbish bins, stay on the paths, respect the wildlife and plants.

 - Respect the people who live there.
 Return the generosity that they are showing you by allowing you to experience this beautiful area.

 - Basically be a kind human!

 Continue on down the road for a few miles and you’ll come Huelo lookoutwhich is on the left side of the road between mile marker 4 and 5.
-The Huelo lookout is a cute fruit stand where you can buy fresh fruit, crepes, smoothies and juices.
+The Huelo lookout is a cute fruit stand where you can buy fresh fruit, crepes, smoothies, juices and banana bread.
 Walk down the steps and you can see ocean views through a palm tree frame.

-Next stop on the road to Hana stops is the“Painted Forest”of rainbow eucalyptus trees.
-It’s located just before mile marker 7.
+It’s located just before road to Hana mile marker 7.
 You’ll see other cars parked along the road.
 This is also where the bamboo forest hike begins.